PIM, the ultimate solution in a multi-brand context

 Collect and centralise multi-brand product data

-Suppliers generally vary by brand and product.
-This is especially true in the case of an acquisition, since the companies involved are unlikely to have common processes.
-Each supplier usually sends flat Excel files that are then integrated by the brands, each of which has an ERP and an IS of their own.
-The effort to streamline these processes can then seem insurmountable: changing an entire information system is a considerable investment that proves too heavy for many companies.
-Instead, the solution is to invest in a single product content management platform, the Product Information Management (PIM) to which each team will be able to converge its information.
-The data will then be collected and centralized in a single, reliable tool.
-The role of PIM will be to integrate its data and make it compliant in order to unify the processes and supplier information used within the group, regardless of the brand.
+Suppliers generally vary according to brand and product.
+This is especially true in the case of a takeover, since the companies involved are unlikely to have common processes.
+Each supplier usually sends Excel-type flat files, which are then integrated by the brands, each of which has its own ERP and IS. their own ERP and information systems.
+The effort involved in streamlining these processes can seem insurmountable: changing an entire information system is a considerable investment, which many companies find too burdensome.
+Instead, the solution is to invest in a single product content management platform - Product Information Management (PIM).
+Product Information ManagementPIM) to which each team can converge its information.
+Data will then be collected and centralized in a single, reliable tool.
+The PIM 's role will be to integrate this data and bring it into line, so as to unify the processes and supplier information used throughout the group, whatever the brand.

 Organising the work of the teams